pongstr/boxen/README.md

 and you should be able to successfully run `boxen --env`.
 If that runs cleanly, you're in good shape.

-Generation SSH-Keys for Github & Bitbucket
+Generating SSH-Keys for Github & Bitbucket
 ---

 As of now, this process is not included yet ([why](https://github.com/TORO-IO/boxen/issues/73)).